 There is one other place in the book of James where we are warned of double-mindedness:

-Submit yourselves, then, to God.
-Resist the devil, and he will flee from you.
-Come near to God and he will come near to you.
-Wash your hands, you sinners, and purify your hearts, you double-minded. – James 4:7-8 (NIV)
+Submit therefore to God.
+Resist the devil and he will flee from you.
+Draw near to God and He will draw near to you.
+Cleanse your hands, you sinners; and purify your hearts, you double-minded. – James 4:7-8

 In this instance, being double-minded has to do with worldly thinking and sin.
 We can’t serve two masters.